EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 - utilization of energy and time flexibilities in charging events of Electric Vehicles (EVs)

-## What information do you have to put in?
+## What information do you have to put into the Smart Charging Wizard?
 - desired time of departure
 - desired SOC at departure
 - specifications of EV